ioccc-src/winner/1989/paul/README.md

 However as this is no longer a problem the trailing `\` has been restored in all versions, both the original and the fixed for modern systems version.

+### NOTICE to those who wish for a greater challenge

+**If you want a greater challenge, don't read any further**: just try to understand the program via the source.

+If you get stuck, come back and read below for additional hints and information.

 ## Author's remarks: